remylagerweij/ajaxbrowser/README.md

 ## Step 1

-Include jQuery library and the InHouse Ajax plugin in your header:
+Include jQuery library and the AJAX Browser plugin in your header:

 ## Step 2